Istanbul essentials - Part 3

-While wondering the narrow streets around the 12th century Byzantine Church of Christ the Pantocrator (Molla Zeyrek Camii) in Istanbul's Fatih district, I was taken by surprise when a group of wedding guests suddenly appeared, a car arrived, two dancers, wearing bright red and yellow skirts, and two musicians got out and started performing immediately and without further ado.
+While wandering the narrow streets around the 12th century Byzantine Church of Christ the Pantocrator (Molla Zeyrek Camii) in Istanbul's Fatih district, I was taken by surprise when a group of wedding guests suddenly appeared, a car arrived, two dancers, wearing bright red and yellow skirts, and two musicians got out and started performing immediately and without further ado.

 The dance was sprited, energetic, playful and flirtatious.
 One of the dancers would approach a wedding guest who held out a bank note.
 The dancer would then perform various acrobatic bends and girations around them before taking the note - sometimes between his teeth.